gstanden/scst-3.x-debian/README.md

 # Install SCST

-To build and install latest SCST source code as DKMS modules to Ubuntu 17.04:
+To use this github archive to build and install latest SCST source code as DKMS modules to Ubuntu 17.04:

 Go to this link here: